Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Introduction

-Methods combining RD identification with school matching data have been popular among applied and theoretical researchers in economics \citep{kirabo_ej2010,bertanha_joe2020}.
+Methods combining RD identification with school matching data have been popular among applied and theoretical researchers in economics for at least 15 years \citep{kirabo_nber2009,popurquiola2011,bertanha_jmp2014}.
 To the best of our knowledge, our paper is the first to prove RD identification of returns of school assignment in matching mechanisms with strategically reported preferences.
 We note that our two-step approach differs from the usual control function approach because our first step partially identifies the control variable instead of point-identifying it as in the usual approach.
-This paper unifies and complements two branches of the literature.
-One branch features the methods proposed by \cite{agarwal2018} and \cite{fack2019} that take into account strategic reporting and identify students' true preferences, but they do not focus on causal effects of school matches on future outcomes.
-The other branch features the methods of \cite{kirkeboen2016} and \cite{abdul_ecta2022} that identify the causal effects of different assignments but control for reported instead of true preferences. \cite{chen2023nonparametric} discusses methods applicable in the case when assignment is based both on lottery- and RD-driven variation.

-We apply our two-step identification strategy to matching data from Chile.
-Chile has a centralized DA mechanism that assigns students to university--major pairs.
-In 2010, 88,000 students ranked at most eight university--major pairs out of a total of 1,092 options available.
-Thus, the mechanism constrains students’ preference rankings, and students have incentives to behave strategically.
-The methods proposed by \cite{kirkeboen2016} and \cite{abdul_ecta2022} are hence not directly applicable in the Chilean case, even if all students report their preferences truthfully.

-The methods of \cite{kirkeboen2016} apply to the SD mechanism---a particular case of the DA mechanism in which all schools utilize the same placement score.
-In the SD case, the counterfactual set of schools for students just above or just below a cutoff does not vary across students.
-For example, for students just above a cutoff, their counterfactual set includes all schools whose cutoffs are lower than the cutoff in question.
-The same does not apply in DA, the mechanism used in Chile.
-Students have multiple placement scores, and the set of feasible schools may vary widely across students.
-Defining the counterfactual set is an important step in the RD identification strategy because local preferences are defined over these sets, which then become the control variable in the RD strategy.

-\cite{abdul_ecta2022} propose a solution to the DA counterfactual problem by constructing a propensity score control variable.
-They study New York City public high schools, where placement scores are functions of integer priority scores plus a continuously distributed variable with full support.
-This particular structure of school priorities does not correspond to the Chilean case, where program-specific placement scores are computed as functions of five primitive scores: math, language, history, science, and an average score from high school.
-These functions are different across programs and sometimes nonlinear.
-This setting requires the counterfactual set of schools to be carefully defined such that controlling for local preferences does not violate the continuity assumptions required by RD.
-We therefore propose a general method that applies to such empirical contexts and leads to point identification if students are truthful but partial identification otherwise.
+For this reason, we call it control mapping approach.
+Various other examples in econometrics feature this structure, see \cite{han_kaido_2025}.